JayChavan01/SQL_Painting-Database/README.md

 ---

-This project showcases my SQL querying skills in a **real-world scenario**, providing **insights into paintings, museums, and artists** through optimized queries.
-If you have any suggestions or improvements, let me know! 🚀
+This project showcases my SQL querying skills in a **real-world scenario**, providing **insights into paintings, museums, and artists** through optimized queries.🍕🚀# SQL-Projects